 Revital Levgoren - School Principal

-The following year, guest entrepreneurs from the Entrepreneurship for Kids Program arrived once more for Owl Day at the Blich high school and a thank you letter was sent to them:
+The following year, guest entrepreneurs representatives of the program arrived once more for Owl Day at the Blich high school and a thank you letter was sent to them:

 Mrs. Galit Zamler